-WTRG has entered into a definitive merger agreement to be acquired by American Water Works, with shareholders receiving 0.305 shares of American Water common stock for each WTRG share, and the transaction expected to close by end of Q1 2027.
+WTRG has entered into a definitive merger agreement to be acquired by American Water Works in an all-stock transaction expected to close by Q1 2027.

 Buyback activity reduced 43.6% — capital being redeployed elsewhere or cash conservation underway.